• Skip to main content

 Google is offering $340 million in free ads credits for small businesses for coronavirus support program

-March 28, 2020 by Jeff Long
+Last Updated on March 29, 2020 by Jeff Long

 Google is supplying $340 million in advertising credits to small and midsize companies with busy Google ad accounts within an $800 million coronavirus response bundle, the business declared Friday.